coreos/etcd-operator/README.md

 ## Limitations

-- Backup only works for data in etcd3 storage, not etcd2 storage.
+- Backup works only for data in etcd3 storage, not for data in etcd2 storage.
-- Migration only supports single member cluster with all nodes running in the same Kuberentes cluster.
+- Migration, the process of allowing the controller to manage existing etcd3 clusters, only supports a single-member cluster, with all nodes running in the same Kubernetes cluster.

 ## Deploy kube-etcd-controller